 Classical.
 Brazilian.
 R&B. Jazz.
 Afro-Cuban.
 Pop.
 Rock and Roll.
 Funk.
 Folk.
 Ed Johnson’s mastery of so many different styles, coupled with a passion for harmony vocal and horn arrangements, all factor into a magical blend of vibrant, original contemporary jazz that has won fans and airplay worldwide.
 As a vocalist, Ed is frequently compared to Ivan Lins, Milton Nascimento, Kenny Rankin, and Michael Franks.
 As a guitarist and bandleader, critics often cite the sounds of Airto and Flora Purim.
 Ed has seven recording projects to his credit, in addition to producer credits for numerous artists.
 He currently performs and records with his Brazilian jazz ensemble Novo Tempo, as well as with the Americana roots band Cabin Fever NW.

-Velvet Rock Harmonies (all levels) Beach Boys!
-Beatles!
+Velvet Rock Harmonies (all levels) Beatles!
 Queen!
 CSNY!
 You know the songs; how fun would it be to sing those intricate, beautiful harmonies?
-Find out in a fun, focused learning environment!
-All are welcome but some prior singing experience is necessary.
+This class is designed for those with experience singing harmony parts, but all are welcome.

-Get Your Groove On! (level 3) Strengthen and refine your rhythm guitar chops through learning classic and modern rock and R&B songs.
+Get Your Groove On! (level 3–4) Strengthen and refine your rhythm guitar chops through learning classic and modern rock and R and B songs.
 We’ll focus on left- and right-hand techniques that will help you maximize the sound of your instrument with efficiency, along with fun signature riffs.

 Tony Marcus has found joy playing many styles of music.
 He’s played bluegrass with mandolin legend Frank Wakefield, jug band music and blues with Geoff Muldaur, fiddle tunes with the Arkansas Sheiks, string swing with Cats & Jammers, big band jazz with the Royal Society Jazz Orchestra, weird old Hawaiian and hokum with R. Crumb and the Cheap Suit Serenaders, and honky tonk country with Rose Maddox, to name a few.
 Playing music has taken him from Japan to Ireland, and from Alaska to Florida in the USA.
 He currently performs with Patrice Haan in the vocal duo Leftover Dreams and with the country band Crying Time.